 video demonstrates how to see and hear the 44 sounds of English.

-Sound-letter cards (PDF, 691KB) can be used as a prompt to support your child’s learning of letters and sounds.
+Sound-letter cards can be used as a prompt to support your child’s learning of letters and sounds.
 Each card has the letter that usually represents that sound, in both upper case, or capital letter, and lower case in the top left corner.

 The picture in the middle shows what your mouth looks like when you are making that sound.